jpk1215/bluebox/README.md

 The biggest of these was testing.
 I am a firm believer in 100% unit test coverage with as well as _jest snapshots_ for all components.
 If I had more time I would have used _enzyme_ and _jest_ to test my code.

 Also, I ran into trouble with my front end build tools so I had to manually build the source and did not have time to set up hot module replacement for the react app.
 This led to a lot of cli commands and refreshing of pages.
 I would like to add these as well to the project to make the development experience faster and easier.
+I also ran into some linting trouble with the `embeddedApp` so I disabled it because it was taking up a decent amount of time to resolve.
+I would like to go back and fix this up.

 I would also like to optimize for other browsers and mobile.
 I developed the app on my laptop using chrome.
 I tried to make it responsive with as little styling as possible but it still performs less than ideal on mobile.
 Given more time I would make sure that it worked for all experiences.